farmhill-learning/autism-guide/content/autistic-adults/5-legal-financial-social-rights.md

 1. Decide what is actually needed:

-- Many autistic adults only need supported decision‑making, not full guardianship—family can help think through options while the adult still signs/decides.
+    - Many autistic adults only need supported decision‑making, not full guardianship, family can help think through options while the adult still signs/decides.
     - If the person really cannot manage legal/financial acts even with support, limited guardianship for specific areas (property, major healthcare) may be appropriate.

 2. For National Trust Guardianship:

     - Identify the Local Level Committee (LLC) for your district (often via the District Collector’s office or National Trust website).
     - Fill Form A (application) with details of the person and proposed guardian, and nature of guardianship (person / property / both).
     - Attach disability certificate, ID proofs, photos, and any medical reports; submit to the LLC.
     - Attend the hearing; if approved, you receive an order (Form B) appointing guardian, subject to periodic monitoring.

 Try, wherever possible, to keep the autistic adult involved in decisions and to document their preferences clearly.